CogWorks/LoL/readme.txt

 # timeline and regular match data are treated differently.
 The function makes a skiplist for existing matches, and a separate one for existing timelines. all non-timeline data will be
 #    skipped if the matchid is in the matches table.
 However, timeline data will still be processed if timeline is set to true.
 # timeline_update = True will override the default 'search through team history' and only update matches that have been collected and are missing timelines.
 # allow_updates=True in conjunction with either providing a list of matchIds or not, will no longer exclude existing matches.
+This is primarily being used to fix timeline info (no long insert into, now replace into)

 # update_table("membertiers", matchIds=False, ignore_skiplist = False, allow_updates = False) -- matchIds takes list ; []